pkholland/mutantspider/examples/file_system/README.md

     /persistent

-File's within the /persistent subdirectory persist from one page view to the next.
+Files within the /persistent subdirectory persist from one page view to the next.
-So, for example, the file /persistent/my_credentials can be used to store information that a user might have entered previously when visiting your web app.
+So, for example, the file /persistent/my_credentials.txt could be used to store information that a user might have entered during a previous visit to your web app.
+If they had done so, and your application had written that information to this file then you would be able to read it in this visit to your page.
+This data is stored locally on the user's machine - not on your server.

+It is implemented using IndexedDB on Emscripten, and html5fs on NaCl, but adds some behavior on top of those tools.
+Emscripten contains a file system named IDBFS which is similar to the /persistent file system.
+But IDBFS requires an explicit "synchronize" call to transfer file data from the file system to the persistent storage.
+Mutantspider's implementation automatically transfers all changed data to the persistent storage, making it behave much more like a normal POSIX system.

+Google's html5fs does not require IDBFS's "synchronize" call, but can only be called off of the main thread.
+Mutantspider's /persistent file system can be accessed from any thread, but this comes with the cost of requiring that all data in this file system be replicated in RAM.
+So this is essentially a RAM-based file system that automatically persists changes to the underlying html5fs file system (using a background thread).

     /resources